nE0sIghT/chrome-gnome-shell/README.md

-Gnome-shell integration for Chrome
+GNOME Shell integration for Chrome
 ============================================

 Introduction
 ------------

-This repository contains extension for Google Chrome browser and native connector that provides integration with gnome-shell and the corresponding extensions repository https://extensions.gnome.org/, codenamed SweetTooth.
+This repository contains extension for Google Chrome browser and native connector that provides integration with GNOME Shell and the corresponding extensions repository https://extensions.gnome.org/, codenamed SweetTooth.

 Installation
 ------------

-In order to work with [Gnome-shell extensions repository](https://extensions.gnome.org/) in Google Chrome browser you must install [Gnome-shell integration extension](https://chrome.google.com/webstore/detail/gnome-shell-integration-f/gphhapmejobijbbhgpjhcjognlahblep) and native connector.
+In order to work with [GNOME Shell extensions repository](https://extensions.gnome.org/) in Google Chrome browser you must install [GNOME Shell integration extension](https://chrome.google.com/webstore/detail/gnome-shell-integration-f/gphhapmejobijbbhgpjhcjognlahblep) and native connector.

 The easiest way to install extension is use [Chrome web store](https://chrome.google.com/webstore/detail/gnome-shell-integration-f/gphhapmejobijbbhgpjhcjognlahblep).